FREQUENTLY ASKED QUESTIONS

 These are some of our most commonly asked questions.
 If you need additional information or assistance, please don’t hesitate to contact us via our contact form here on the website, or call us at 1-800-922-3233.
 We are available by phone from 9am to 5pm Pacific, Monday through Friday.

-For information about warranty coverage and our 100% Mighty Bright Guarantee, go here.
+For information about warranty coverage, returns, and our 100% Mighty Bright Guarantee, click here.

 We've listed some basic information about LEDs and our products here first.
 Please scroll down for tips and troubleshooting info.